olantobi/offer_setup/README.md

-# iflix Coding Assignment
+# ***** Coding Assignment

-Welcome to the iflix Coding Assignment!
+Welcome to the ***** Coding Assignment!
 We can't wait to see what you come up with!

 **Please read through this entire file before starting the test.**

-At iflix, we give our users free access through Partner networks - mobile or broadband, and we call these Offers.
-It's up to the partner how many months of free sweet sweet iflix each person gets.
+At *****, we give our users free access through Partner networks - mobile or broadband, and we call these Offers.
+It's up to the partner how many months of free sweet sweet ***** each person gets.
 This assignment is focussed around solving a simplified version of that logic.

 ## Inputs